 Go ahead and ask for comments or shares.
 But be specific.
 Pose a question that gets people thinking, then ask for a response.

-This is basically an invitation to share.
-But notice that it’s phrased as a command.
+Try to phrase your CTA as a command.
 That can often get better response.

 Give it a rest